Azure/azure-powershell/src/ResourceManager/EventGrid/Commands.EventGrid/help/New-AzureRmEventGridTopic.md

 ```

 ### -InputMappingField
 Hashtable which represents the input mapping fields in space separated key = value format.
 Allowed key names are: id, topic, eventtime, subject, eventtype, and dataversion.
+This is used when InputSchemaHelp is customeventschema only.

 ```yaml
 Type: Hashtable